+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• Key Companies: FANUC Corporation, Yaskawa Electric Corporation, ABB Ltd., KUKA AG, Nachi-Fujikoshi Corp., DENSO Corporation, Kawasaki Heavy Industries, Mitsubishi Electric, Seiko Epson Corporation, Universal Robots A/S.
+• Key Company Coverage: FANUC Corporation, Yaskawa Electric Corporation, ABB Ltd., KUKA AG, Nachi-Fujikoshi Corp., DENSO Corporation, Kawasaki Heavy Industries, Mitsubishi Electric Corporation, Seiko Epson Corporation, and Universal Robots A/S all maintain strong, competitive positions by delivering adaptive, innovative automation and engaging in cross-sector partnerships globally.

 Methodology & Data Sources